lucasb-eyer/dota2-demoinfo2-adv/README.markdown

 For the `dota_combatlog` event, all "names" are keys of the (full, upcoming) `combatlog` string table.
 For other events, like `dota_chase_hero`, the `target`s seem to be entity ids which we can't get a hold of yet.

+### Combatlog game events
+This might be one of the most interesting gameevents.
+It describes some interaction between entities, like damaging, healing, stunning, ...

+TODO: find out what exactly the different `name`s, `health` and `value` mean in each case.

+#### type: 0
+burst damage being dealt, as opposed to damage over time (more details need to be determined)

+#### type: 1
+burst healing, as opposed to healing over time.
+Examples of this are lifeleech and magic stick.
+No salve, no tango.

+#### type: 2
+seems to be spell damage/modifiers.
+Unsure

+#### type: 3
+same as above.
+What's the difference?

+#### type: 4
+Seems to be kills, including creeps and building kills.
+This seems to be the case because the health is always 0.
+TODO: check this by watching the replay alongside the data.

 Credit
 ======